timokoessler/QCaptcha/README.md

 Downloads can be found in the "Release" tab
 ### Usage
-First add the style sheet to your page:
+First add the stylesheet to your page:
 ```html
 <link rel="stylesheet" href="[Path to your files]/qcaptcha/css/captcha.css">
 ```